Tax season is upon us. While it is unlikely you will be handling your client’s taxes, there are opportunities to be found within their tax returns.

 Clients and prospects nearing retirement age have an extra set of concerns to address.
 How ready are they to step away from the workforce and enter retirement?
 Analyzing their returns can help guide this conversation by arming you with information and questions relevant to their unique situation.
 If the client/prospect is already retired, use this information to discuss any lingering need for long-term care or additional income.
 This can be especially useful for those who want to ensure their final costs are covered and/or leave an inheritance to their children and grandchildren.

 Clients and prospects who own a business can greatly benefit from a comprehensive review of their tax returns.
 Not only do they have their own needs to address, but also those of their employees and business operations.
-The hit many business owners took during the pandemic makes the conversation about short and long-term financial planning more important than ever.
-Your ability to delve into the story told by their tax returns is a great way to start the conversation about how you can come up with a plan that does two things – keep their business afloat during these difficult times and carries their personal finances through to retirement.
+The hit many business owners are taking due to supply chain issues and rising fuel costs makes the conversation about short and long-term financial planning more important than ever.
+Your ability to delve into the story told by their tax returns is a great way to start the conversation about how you can come up with a plan that does two things – keeps their business afloat during these difficult times and carries their personal finances through to retirement.

 Are you looking for resources designed to help you offer these comprehensive tax return reviews?
-IAMS is currently putting together our 1040 Overlay Kit.
-This complimentary tool is updated for 2021 and will help you identify financial protection and planning needs in an easy and effective manner.
-The 1040 Overlay Kit will be available soon, so follow us on Facebook and stay in touch with our marketing team to make sure you get yours.
+IAMS is now offering our 1040 Overlay Kit.
+Updated for 2023, the kit is a great way for you to read a client or prospect’s in-progress or completed tax return.
+This complimentary tool helps you to identify financial protection and planning needs in an easy and effective manner.

 The 1040 Overlay Sales Kit includes: